 Diastasis Rectus Abdominal See More Detail

 Can diastasis recti cause pain?
 Yes, it can.
-Separated abdominal muscles themselves are not always painful, but the effects can cause diastasis recti pain.
-Symptoms of DRA typically develop gradually over the course of a woman’s pregnancy and may linger following labor and delivery.
-Separated abdominal muscles themselves are not always painful, but the effects can cause diastasis recti pain.
+Although separated abdominal muscles themselves are not always painful, diastasis recti symptoms can cause pain and discomfort.
+For pregnant women, symptoms of diastasis recti typically develop gradually over the course of the pregnancy and may linger following labor and delivery.

-A woman with DRA may experience any number of the following symptoms:
+It’s common to experience any number of the following diastasis recti symptoms:

 • A visible and palpable (detected by touch) separation of the rectus abdominis muscle.